Moving to France as an American? Why You Should Keep Your Investments in the U.S.

 Want help getting your finances France-ready?

-I can help you understanding the financial implications of a move to France.
-Feel free to reach out to me at mybestmoneylife@gmail.com
+If you would like help understanding the financial implications of a move to France.
+Feel free to reach out to me at Timothy@mybestmoneylife.com

 The content on this website is for educational and informational purposes only and is not intended as financial, tax, or investment advice.
 Nothing on this site should be considered a recommendation to buy, sell, or hold any investment.

-Helping you life your best money life in both France and the United States
+Helping you live your best life in both France and the United States

 The content on this website is provided for informational purposes only and does not constitute financial, legal, or professional advice.
 We recommend that you consult a qualified professional before making any financial or investment decisions.